-Sources of some heavy metals also according to a publication within Heliyon on ScienceDirect [Briffa et al., 2020] and the Big Thompson State of the Watershed Report [Hawley and Rodriguez-Jeangros, 2021] include:
+Sources of some heavy metals also according to a publication within Heliyon, [Briffa et al., 2020] and the Big Thompson State of the Watershed Report [Hawley and Rodriguez-Jeangros, 2021] include:

-- / Zinc mining and metal/paint/cosmetic/energy/hygiene/plastic/textile/supplement production - / Selenium animal feed/supplement production, manufacturing processes, fossil fuel combustion, and irrigation return flows in areas with Pierre Shale - / Arsenic pressure-treated wood, glass/pesticide production, doping, pyrotechnics, and Pierre Shale - / Manganese alloy manufacturing processes, metal/fertilizer/firework/pesticide/cosmetic production
+- Silver mining, metal/jewelry production, and manufacturing processes - Selenium animal feed/supplement production, manufacturing processes, fossil fuel combustion, and irrigation return flows in areas with Pierre Shale - Arsenic pressure-treated wood, glass/pesticide production, doping, pyrotechnics, and Pierre Shale - Iron mining, manufacturing processes, and metal/supplement/food production - Manganese alloy manufacturing processes, metal/fertilizer/firework/pesticide/cosmetic production

-The CDPHE Water Quality Control Commission has designated several streams within both counties as impaired (see Clean Water Act [CWA] Section 303(d) list and 5 CCR 1002-93) for these elements (Table 4-1), suggesting that mined lands or abandoned mine lands (AMLs) are a potential source of NPS pollution.
+The CDPHE Water Quality Control Commission has designated several streams within both counties as impaired (see Clean Water Act (CWA) Section 303(d) list and 5 CCR 1002-93) for these elements (Table 4-1), suggesting that mined lands or abandoned mine lands (AMLs) are a potential source of NPS pollution.
 Several federal and state agencies have mapped and cataloged abandoned mines within Colorado and quantified the AMLs in Larimer and Weld Counties.
 To determine areas most likely polluted by AMLs, known AML locations were summarized per HUC10.
 Although not all AMLs have been discovered and mapped, an assumption was made that the more points in a HUC10, the more likely that HUC10 was polluted by AMLs.
 Table 5-8 lists the number of AMLs for each HUC10 [Graves, 2024].